michaelshobbs/dokku-app-predeploy-tasks/README.md

 static: python manage.py collectstatic
 ```

 The name field is just a name you give the task.
-This can be anything except 'web', 'worker', 'urgent worker' or 'clock'
+This can be anything except 'web', 'worker', 'urgentworker' or 'clock'
 that have special meanins in Dokku/Heroku.

 With this line installed you should on future git pushes see the output, for example: